RedAngel121/NytePack/README.md

 - [x] Added The Undergarden
 - [x] Added Mekanism
 - [x] Standard Ore Block drops the same rate as raw copper
-- [x] SilentGear: Added Naquadah and Improved Undergarden mats for silent gear to be better than standard ores
+- [x] SilentGear: Added Naquadah and Improved Undergarden mats
 - [x] Modify Apoth Wizard Towers to spawn less or not at all
 - [x] Added [NoMo' Portals](https://www.curseforge.com/minecraft/mc-mods/no-mo-portals)

 # Big Changes
 - [ ] modify recipes containing obsidian to use Create Sturdy Sheets where it makes sense
-- [ ] Compass that points to spawn
 - [ ] Rearrange all the mobs in lightmans configs to basic 1-6 tier instead of starting with 2nd tier :facepalm: then add the mobs from other mods
 - [ ] Modify SGJ recipes to make building a stargate more difficult and resource intensive
 - [ ] "Ore Factories" will have different ways of processing ore per type: